paxti/time-to-coup-api/README.md

 Run `npm install` to install all packages and `npm run dev` to start app with hot reload.
 App has live reload using `nodemon`.

-Run `npm run build && npm run serve` to use production version.
+Run `npm run build && npm run start` to use production version.
 Run `npm run test` for testing.

 # Demo